yl-ang/tp/docs/team/halpfrog.md

       * Will also allow them to check if any of the fields were incorrectly entered.
     * Highlights
       * This command changes the way users can interact with LibTask, making it more efficient for librarians who have to do similar work repeatedly.
       * As TextInputControl consumes functions keys, this feature was designed to be called by the "u" key.
-This was different from the original plan of using arrow keys.
+This was a change from the original plan of using arrow keys.
       * It was also the only feature that would edit the CommandBox which required additional work to implement.
       * Credits
-        * Worked with [Ang Yong Liang](http://github.com/yl-ang) to make sure that the previous command would show up in the CommandBox.
+        * Worked with [Ang Yong Liang](http://github.com/yl-ang) to make sure it updated the properly

   * Added the ability for users to search for a book by its category tag, author or name.
     * What it does